State of Wisconsin Investment Board: History

 Created on June 28, 1951, by the signing of a Wisconsin State Senate bill into law, SWIB has been supported by government leaders and system participants ever since.
 It was spearheaded by public policymakers who could see the state’s uninvested cash balances sitting idle and union officials who were concerned about the diminishing value of contributions made to public worker pensions.

 SWIB became one of the first pension funds to include a private placements investment program in 1965.
 In 1989, SWIB opened up to international markets.
 In 1995, SWIB moved into developing countries as former communist states in Eastern Europe were opening their borders and their economies.
 In 1999, SWIB started a venture capital program focused on Wisconsin and the Midwest.
 More recently, SWIB established a global portfolio and added leverage and hedge funds.
 In 2021, SWIB celebrated its 70th anniversary.

-Awards & Recognition
+Awards and recognition

 In 2021, SWIB was recognized with two industry honors - Team of the Year and Partnership of the Year - at the 4th Annual Institutional Investor Allocators' Choice Awards.
 The organization was previously recognized as Team of the Year in 2020.

 SWIB's Executive Director/Chief Investment Officer Edwin Denson was named the winner of the Chief Investment Officer (CIO) 2022 Industry Innovation Award in the category for public defined benefit pension funds with assets greater than $100 billion.